Our Story

 Join us for one of our courses, or contact me if you are a group that would be interested and I'll come to you.

 In December 2014 I was diagnosed with Breast Cancer, a bit of a blow but sadly far too common.
-I wanted to give me to the amazing people that treated me and realised that I could make jam - taste is a huge part of chemo treatment!
-We now make our award winning Blissfully Blackcurrant Jam with money from every jar going to Velindre Cancer Centre in Cardiff.
+Our way of giving back and raising awareness is our multi award winning Blissfully Blackcurrant Jam with money from every jar going to Velindre Cancer Centre in Cardiff.
 I also support and sell their Velindre Cookbook, which really is about making you smile - food is so powerful!!!

 You can buy online or join us at one of the markets and festivals,